In Malaysia, there are many, and we mean many, types of deposit accounts offered by the banking sector. For example,

 What is it ?

-A savings account will enable you to receive interest gains on your deposits every month, with no maturity date such as a fixed deposit investment.
-Like a current account, you will be able to withdraw cash whenever you need it using your ATM, debit, or charge card, with the absence of a cheque book.
-To keep track of your account transactions and interest earnings, you can review them via your passbook or bank account statement.
+A savings account will enable you to receive interest on your deposits every month, with no maturity date such as a fixed deposit investment.
+Like a current account, you will be able to withdraw cash whenever you need it using your ATM, debit, or charge card, but with the absence of a cheque book.
+To keep track of your account transactions and interest earnings, you can review them via your passbook or online bank account statement.

 How to apply